 Africa Day Experience

 Our popular Africa Day Experience allows schools to tailor the workshops to their needs.
 The package includes two facilitators and can cover an assembly and 10 class sessions lasting approximately 45 minutes.
-For example the assembly could start at 9:15 to allow for registration and finish at 9:45; facilitator one could be based in the hall or gym and provide African drumming/dancing sessions and facilitator two could move from class to class and provide African storytelling/games/art & craft sessions (morning 9:45-10:30; 10:45-11:30; 11:30-12:15 and afternoon 1:15-2; 2-2:45).
+For example facilitator one could be based in the hall and provide African drumming/dancing sessions and facilitator two could move from class to class and provide African storytelling.

 Black History Month Workshops

-Black History Month (BHM) is held every October in Britain and every February in America and Canada.
-The aim is to promote knowledge of Black history, culture and heritage.
+Black History Month (BHM) is held every October in Britain and the aim is to promote knowledge of Black history, culture and heritage.
 Our special BHM workshops include a whole school assembly, drumming, art & craft and cultural sessions.
 The cultural sessions can be tailored to suit your own requirements and can be focussed on people such as Nelson Mandela, Martin Luther King, Rosa Parks or on issues such as the Civil Rights Movement, Apartheid and the Transatlantic Slave Trade.

 Fair Trade Workshops